-(1) The name of the corporation.
+(1) The name of the corporation;

-(2) The period of duration, which may be perpetual.
+(2) The period of duration, which may be perpetual;

-(3) The purpose or purposes for which the corporation is organized.
+(3) The purpose or purposes for which the corporation is organized;

-(4)(i) Any provisions, not inconsistent with the law, which the incorporators elect to set forth in the articles of incorporation for the regulation of the internal affairs of the corporation, including a provision eliminating or limiting the personal liability of a director to the corporation or to its members for monetary damages for breach of the director's duty as a director.
+(4)(i) Any provisions, not inconsistent with the law, that the incorporators elect to set forth in the articles of incorporation for the regulation of the internal affairs of the corporation, including a provision eliminating or limiting the personal liability of a director to the corporation or to its members for monetary damages for breach of the director's duty as a director.
 However, the provision does not eliminate or limit the liability of a director:

-(ii) No provision eliminating or limiting the personal liability of a director will be effective with respect to causes of action arising prior to the inclusion of the provision in the articles of incorporation of the corporation.
+(ii) No provision eliminating or limiting the personal liability of a director will be effective with respect to causes of action arising prior to the inclusion of the provision in the articles of incorporation of the corporation;

-(5) The address of its initial registered office, and the name of its initial registered agent at the address.
+(5) The address of its initial registered office, and the name of its initial registered agent at the address;

-(6) The number of directors constituting the initial board of directors, and the names and addresses of the persons who are to serve as the initial directors.
+(6) The number of directors constituting the initial board of directors, and the names and addresses of the persons who are to serve as the initial directors;